jvicu2001/r4-RL/README.md

     - [ ] Connect the model to PCSX-Redux
     - [ ] Train and adjust hyperparameters
     - [ ] Draw the model's output to PCSX-Redux screen using NanoVG

+# Credits
+- Whitehole (@whiteh0le) for providing the tracks' waypoint offsets and struct, enabling to use accurate track data for the simulation.